maarten-postmastery/webhook-forwarder-gcp/README.md

 # Webhook Forwarder

 Does your webhook provider support one endpoint, and you need multiple?
-Use this template to deploy a webhook forwarder on Google Cloud Platform with minimal effort.
+Use this template to deploy a webhook forwarder on Google Cloud Platform (GCP) with minimal effort.

 The template leverages [Google Cloud Functions](https://cloud.google.com/functions/docs/concepts/overview) and [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) to provide scalability, reliability, and separation with minimal code.

 The endpoint function receives HTTPS POST requests from a webhook and publishes the messages to a Pub/Sub topic.
 The subscriber function is subscribed to the Pub/Sub topic and forwards the messages to a specific URL.
 Multiple subscriber functions with different URLs can be deployed, which all get the same messages.

 Through Pub/Sub the endpoint is decoupled from the subscribers.
-Incoming messages are immediately achknowledged as soon as the message is saved in the queue.
+Incoming messages are immediately acknowledged as soon as the message is saved in the queue.
 If forwarding to a receiver fails, the message remains in the queue and the subscriber function is retried.

 ## Deployment